clashminixd88/lua-scripts/README.md

 Current progress:

 PS5:
-  - Kernel exploit has a stunning ~3% success rate -_-
+  - Kernel exploit has a stunning ~8% success rate -_-🟡
-  - Working debug settings opener
+  - Working debug settings opener✅
-  - Working remote PKG installer
+  - Working remote PKG installer✅
-  - Full access FTP server (on non jailbroken and jailbroken consoles)
+  - Full access FTP server (on non jailbroken and jailbroken consoles)✅
-  - Working Bin loader
+  - Working Elf loader✅
   - Our goals:
-  - Debug trophies support
+  - Debug trophies support✅
-  - never disable screenshot / video support
+  - never disable screenshot / video support✅
-  - FW update block
+  - FW update block🟡
-  - Integrated cheat menus
+  - Integrated cheat menus🟡
-  - Homebrew enabler (like etaHEN but we need the raw code to work on import and support)
+  - Homebrew enabler (like etaHEN but we need the raw code to work on import and support)❌
-  - Auto PKG installer for PS5 (goal is to get this to work like the one for PS4)
+  - Auto PKG installer for PS5 (goal is to get this to work like the one for PS4)❌
-  - other Plugins
+  - other Plugins❌

 PS4:
   - Working kernel exploit for 12.50 and 12.52 with success rate of ~20%